-October 31st Celebration
+October 31st Celebrations

 Anyone can make an original glamorous, ghoulish, or ghostly costume with their creative ideas and talented skilled hands.
 Halloween is one of the major celebrations for wearing costumes, but there are also many other occasions when costumes may be worn throughout the year.

-Construction skills may include sewing, ironing, pinning with a variety of pins, adhering ironing-on bias tape, stapling, or gluing fabric.
-The supplies you will need will depend on your skills and purpose of the costume.
+Construction skills may include sewing, ironing, pinning with a variety of pins, adhering iron-on bias tape, stapling, or gluing fabric.
+The supplies you will need will depend on your skills and the purpose of the costume.
 Costume supplies will include patterns, fabric, paper, scissors, a sewing machine, glue, a ruler or measuring tape, a pen, pencil, or marker, practical and novel accessories, appliques, trims, and other notions.

 - Purchase a ready-made costume

-- Rent a Costume
+- Rent a costume